Bitcoin Privacy Guide

 Blockchain privacy

 A coinjoin transaction combines inputs from multiple users into the same transaction.
 Outputs are created with identical values to maximize privacy.
-Large coinjoin transactions with many inputs provide a greater amount privacy compared to small coinjoin transactions with few inputs.
+Large coinjoin transactions containing inputs from many users provide a greater amount privacy compared to small coinjoin transactions with few participants.

 Coinjoin explained: